Representative Role of Student Members

 Members of Academic Board committees must uphold the confidentiality of any matters discussed and/or papers received in committees.
 No information may be released outside the committee without the written consent of the chair or the President.

-Student members of the Academic Board should refer to the Standing Orders of the Academic Board.
+Student members of the Academic Board should refer to the current Standing Orders of the Academic Board which are available to view as a PDF document.

 Except where committees have specified other protocols, the following protocols apply to all Academic Board committees.